bernardr/bernardr.github.io/_posts/walkthroughs/proving-grounds/Lunar/2022-08-10-pg-lunar-php-vulnerabilities.md

 ## Enumeration HTTP - Discovering backup.zip

-There are a number of ports open, but since a lot of web enumeration entails a lot of fuzzing of the site, we'll start get started.
+There are a number of ports open, but since a lot of web enumeration entails a lot of fuzzing of the site, we'll get started with fuzzing first.

-We can use a number of techniques to get to the next stage, which will be finding a zipped file of some of the sites key files.
-To find `backup.zip`.
+We can use a number of techniques to get to the next stage, which will be finding an archive (`.zip`) file of some of the sites key files.

-We can run `nikto` w/ the following:
+To find `backup.zip`, we can run `nikto` w/ the following:

 `nikto -h http://$target -o nikto.txt`